wanderdust/newsletter/content/posts/postgres_replication/index.md

 # Read After Write Consistency

-What happens in the scenario where one user writes some data, and then immediately tries to read that data?
-If the read operation happens on a reader replica that has not yet been updated, the user would not see the update leading to confusion.
+What happens in the scenario where one user writes some data, and then immediately tries to read that data from a follower replica?

+If we are using asynchronous replication, there could be a situation where the user reads data from the follower before it's had the chance to update.
+In this case they would see outdated data.
+In some situations, this can lead to confusion.

 (diagram)

+For example, in a social media site, when a user updates their profile image, it should immediately reflect that change to the user.
+Otherwise they may think the change has not taken effect.
+In this case, what we could do is to always read user profile information from the leader replica to ensure the user is always seeing the latest changes.

+Reading from the leader can be a good solution for edge cases like this one.
+But if we find ourselves reading from the leader for too much, we could end up putting too much strain on that single replica, losing the benefit of load balancing across the followers.

+(diagram)

+In other situations, users seeing outdated data might not be a problem at all.
+In the same example as before, this user's friends will not care if for some time they see an outdated profile image for that user.
+For these cases, we can do our read operations from the followers as normal.

+# Updating the replicas

+So far we've seen different strategies for working handling and working with our replicated Postgres database.
+But we still have no idea how the replication process happens.

+When the leader recieves a write operation, the operation is first _logged_ into the disk.
+Only after it has been logged, the database actually updates the data and acknoweldges the operation to the user.
+The followers can then use this log to replay the data changes on their end to keep themselves up to date.

+The reason for logging the operation before updating the actual data is so that the transaction gets recorded first in case of the replica (leader or follower) going down.
+That way if there is a failover and the database needs to restart, it can simply look at the logs and pick up from where it left off.

-There are different ways to solve for this problem, one of them using synchronous updates.
+There are different ways to log (statement vs binary)

-Another solution could be to always read from the leader replica where this situation can become an issue.
-For example, in a web application, the user profile and settings are only read by one user, so any updates to these pages should be reflected immediately.
-In this case it would make sense send all read operations of the user profile to the the leader replica.
-This can be a good solution if we do it for only a subset of our read operations, but if we find ourselves reading from the leader replica too much, we lose the advantage of having follower replicas.

-# Replication Logs
+...
 Replication is the process of replicating the data from the leader replica into the followers.
 Replication happens by writing the changes to a log file and sending it to the replicas to implement those same changes.
 Any time a write operation occurs (INSERT, UPDATE, DELETE), the underlying data changes are logged.
 The logs are then pushed to the replicas to apply.
 As you can see, we don’t record the SQL statements that get executed, but rather the changes at the disk (binary) level.

 ```bash